-Sage may be a humble herb, but its flavor packs a punch when fried, turning into a crispy, aromatic garnish that elevates any dish from great to amazing.
-With just a few seconds in hot oil, fresh sage leaves transform into crispy, aromatic bites that add great visual appeal to soups, pasta, risotto, pizzas, veggies, and more.
+Sage may be a humble herb, but its flavor packs a punch when fried, turning into crispy fried sage leaves, an aromatic garnish that elevates any dish from great to amazing.
+In just a few seconds, it adds great visual appeal to soups, pasta, risotto, pizzas, veggies, and more.

-This crispy fried sage leaves recipe is incredibly simple yet adds a layer of flavor and texture to your dishes, especially those fall or Thanksgiving meals you want to elevate to be even more special.
+This crispy fried sage leaves recipe is incredibly simple yet adds flavor and texture to your dishes.
+You will use that box of sage, especially for those fall or Thanksgiving meals you want to elevate to be even more special.

 Like Air Fryer Croutons, it’s a quick and easy garnish that takes your meals to the next level with minimal effort.